 Uplifting Communities with CARE

-Since 2018, we have partnered with CARE Impact Partners (“CIP”), a division of CARE international that supports companies in building resilient enterprises and delivering social impact, to map the roles of women in the farming communities from which we source.
+Since 2018, we have partnered with CARE Impact Partners (“CIP”), a division of CARE International that supports companies in building resilient enterprises and delivering social impact, to map the roles of women in the farming communities from which we source.
 These analyses reinforced our belief that women are involved in every aspect of herbs and spices cultivation, while also maintaining responsibility for the majority of unpaid work such as childcare and household chores.
 It was clear that opportunities existed for programming to address the gender imbalance; however, the challenge remained of how to measure the impact these initiatives would have on women’s empowerment.

-Over the last two years, CIP and McCormick have developed and launched the McCormick Women’s Empowerment Framework (“M-WEF”).
+CIP and McCormick have developed and launched the McCormick Women’s Empowerment Framework (“M-WEF”).
 Our approach is simple:

 - Assess the level of women’s empowerment in key sourcing communities